 The Public Health Agency of Canada (PHAC) promotes health, prevents and controls chronic and infectious diseases, and responds to public health emergencies.
-For answers to common questions about immunizing your children, click on the link below.

-• Public Health Agency of Canada: A Parent's Guide to Vaccination
+For answers to common questions about immunizing your children, visit the Public Health Agency of Canada: A Parent's Guide to Vaccination.